cyclic-software/www/content/posts/how-a-phishing-scampage-works.md

 #### `app.js`

-The `/auth/login` route is implemented in a controller.
+First lets look at `app.js` before looking at the `/auth/login` controller:

 <p align="center">
     <img src="/content/scampage-blog/netflix_appjs.png" width="650px"></img>
+    <figcaption align = "center">The sites implements an anti-bot middleware</figcaption>
 </p>

-Before looking at that, suspiciously authored by a git user with the name `Disney Plus`, there is something interesting in the  `app.js` file.
+Suspiciously authored by a git user with the name `Disney Plus`, there is something interesting in the  `app.js` file.

 ```js
 // Bot Detection Middlewares